 Come and hear the national songs of Denmark, Finland, Iceland, Norway, and Sweden while Miss Scandinavia and her court assist in the pageantry of the raising of the flags of these Scandinavian countries.
 (In case of rain, flag raising will be moved to the Exhibit Hall.)

 12:30 P.M (Approx.) Midsummer Pole

 After Flag Raising, follow the Queen and her court to the Midsummer Pole to watch local men (and volunteers!) skillfully raise the Midsummer Pole.
-The Polka Dots will play live music for dancing around the Midsummer Pole led by Eva Moore and demonstrated by Astoria’s own Lisa Sundstrom.
-All are welcome to join in!
+The Polka Dots will play live music and Anna-Karin Lindberg Rednoske will provide the vocals.
+All are welcome to join in the dancing led by Eva Moore and demonstrated by Astoria’s own Lisa Sundstrom.

 TUG OF WAR

 Teams of eight will vie to be champion.
 Participants must be in good health and sign a waiver.

 1:30-3:30 P.M., in front of the Midsummer Pole

 Here’s your chance to participate in a sport activity at the Midsummer Festival!
 Kubb is pronounced “koob” and is a yard game of Scandinavian origins which has been played for about 1,000 years.
 No prior skills are required.
 All are welcome.

 2 Shows: 1:30 and 3:30 P.M., Barnefest Area